Memory Bear AI A Breakthrough from Memory to Cognition Toward Artificial General Intelligence: Theoretical Foundation

-In contrast, current AI memory systems remain at a rudimentary level of data storage and lack the key cognitive functions described above.
-This motivates Memory Bear to imitate and innovate upon biological memory mechanisms\cite{ref19}.
-Its core architecture draws inspiration from the cooperative division of labor in the human brain, breaking through the traditional LLM approach of storing knowledge solely in parameters.
-Instead, Memory Bear decomposes memory into hierarchical components responsible for immediate information processing and long-term knowledge retention.
+In contrast, most current AI memory systems operate primarily as data storage or context extension tools and lack the integrative cognitive functions described above.
+This gap motivates the design of Memory Bear, which seeks to model and extend biologically inspired memory mechanisms\cite{ref19}.
+Rather than confining knowledge solely to model parameters, Memory Bear adopt a hierarchical memory architecture inspired by the cooperative specialization observed in the human brain.
+The system decomposes memory into hierarchical components responsible for immediate information processing and long-term knowledge retention.

 Specifically, Memory Bear distinguishes between explicit memory and implicit memory modules, corresponding respectively to human declarative memory (verbalizable events and knowledge) and procedural memory.
-Explicit memory stores information that can be clearly articulated and consciously retrieved, such as dialogue history or domain knowledge.
-Implicit memory, managed by an external module independent of LLM parameters, retains patterns, strategies, and preferences acquired during interaction, enabling the system to perform repetitive tasks efficiently at a subconscious level—similar to how humans develop habits and skills through repeated practice.
+The explicit memory module stores articulable and consciously retrivable information, such as dialogue history or domain knowledge.
+In contrast, the implicit memory module--implemented externally and decoupled from the core LLM parameters, maintains behavioral patterns, decision strategies, and user preferences accumulated during interaction.
+This design enables the system to internalize recurring behaviors and optimize repeated tasks over time, analogous to how humans acquire habits and procedural skills through experience.

-Memory Bear further integrates the ACT-R (Adaptive Control of Thought-Rational) cognitive architecture with the Ebbinghaus forgetting curve to propose a unified activation scheduling mechanism that balances long-term retention with dynamic forgetting.
-In the ACT-R model, declarative memory retrieval is governed by activation levels, while procedural memory forms implicitly through condition–action rules that encode skills and habits.
-Memory Bear maps these concepts respectively to the "user behavior modeling” module and the "structured memory graph,” and constructs a unified memory activation score to quantify each memory unit’s usage frequency, temporal decay, and contextual relevance.
-This activation score is derived from the Ebbinghaus forgetting curve and dynamically adjusts the retention strength and retrieval probability of memory fragments, enabling both memory reinforcement and memory decay akin to human cognition.
+Memory Bear further integrates the ACT-R (Adaptive Control of Thought-Rational) cognitive architecture with the Ebbinghaus forgetting curve to establish a unified activation scheduling mechanism that balances long-term retention with dynamic forgetting.
+In the ACT-R model, declarative memory retrieval is governed by activation levels, while procedural memory emerges implicitly through condition–action rules that encode skills and habits.
+Memory Bear operationalizes these concepts by mapping them to it "structured memory graph” amd "user behavior modeling” module respectively.
+On this basis, the system constructs a unified memory activation score to quantify each memory unit’s usage frequency, temporal decay, and contextual relevance.
+Grounded in the Ebbinghaus forgetting curve, This activation score dynamically adjusts the retention strength and retrieval probability, enabling reinforcement of frequently accessed knowledge while allowing obsolete information to decay--thereby approximating key dynamics of human memory.